Rezlang/ShitPong/README.md

-# ShitPong
+# Pong Clone
-a shitty version pong made in C++ using Raylib
+a poorly made clone of pong made in C++ using Raylib